shigq/QueryBySingingHumming/README.md

 Folder .\Jang48plus2000noiseESSEN
 ---------------------------------

-A collection of 48 midi files (taken from Jang's dataset [3]) PLUS 2000 extra songs taken from ESSEN collection [4].
+A ZIP file containing a collection of 48 midi files (taken from Jang's dataset [3]) PLUS 2000 extra songs taken from ESSEN collection [4].